Deluge (history): Destruction of the Commonwealth

-According to the estimates of Polish scholars I. Ihnatowicz, Z. Landau, A. Mączak and B. Zientara, the invasion by the Swedish army and its allies (Brandenburg-Prussia and Transilvania), resulted in the loss of 25% of the population in four core Polish provinces.
+According to the estimates of Polish scholars I. Ihnatowicz, Z. Landau, A. Mączak and B. Zientara, the invasion by the Swedish army and its allies (Brandenburg-Prussia and Transylvania), resulted in the loss of 25% of the population in four core Polish provinces.
 Lesser Poland lost 23% of population, Mazovia 40% in villages and 70% in towns, Greater Poland 50% in villages and 60% in towns.
 Royal Prussia lost some 60% of its population.
 The Commonwealth's population losses are estimated at between 30% and 50% in 1648–1660.